-5.1 What rules govern the offering of hospitality to health professionals?
-Does it make a difference if the hospitality offered to those health professionals will take place in another country?
+5.1 What rules govern the offering of hospitality to healthcare professionals?
+Does it make a difference if the hospitality offered to those healthcare professionals will take place in another country?
+Is there a threshold applicable to the costs of hospitality or meals provided to a healthcare professional?

-The offering of hospitality to Health Professionals is governed by the Orders and the Codices; see question 1.1.
-Pharmaceutical businesses may bear and/or sponsor expenses related to events of professional relevance only.
+Pharmaceutical businesses may bear and/or sponsor expenses related to meals provided to a healthcare professional with relevance only.
 Hence, support may be granted for renting of premises, study materials, fees and travel expenses for lecturers, participant payment and hospitality costs.
-In cases where events are held or supported by a pharmaceutical business and held away from the participants' normal place of work, the business may bear the costs of travelling and accommodation for the participants.
+In cases where events are held or supported by a pharmaceutical business and held away from the participants' normal places of work, the business may bear the costs of travelling and accommodation for the participants.
 Travel expenses are, however, only to be reimbursed upon presentation of an invoice and travelling should take place by reasonable means of transportation.
 Endeavours shall thus always be made for the mode of transport and accommodation standards to be reasonable.

-However, no company should organise or sponsor an event taking place outside Denmark unless justified by logistics, i.e. that the majority of the invitees are from abroad and/or the event for reasons outside the control of the company takes place abroad.
-Non-professional activities such as entertainment, sightseeing trips, etc. may not be sponsored.
+However, no company should organise or sponsor an event taking place outside Denmark unless justified by logistics, i.e. that the majority of the invitees are from abroad and/or the event, for reasons outside the control of the company, takes place abroad.
+Non-professional activities such as entertainment, sightseeing trips, etc., may not be sponsored.

-Hospitality expenses must be kept at a reasonable level and be subordinate - with respect to finance, as well as time - to the professional purpose of the event, which - for food (other than sandwiches, fruit and low cost beverages) to be served - must exceed 2 hours' duration.
+Hospitality expenses must be kept at a reasonable level and be subordinate - with respect to finance, as well as time - to the professional purpose of the event, which - for food (other than sandwiches, fruit and low-cost beverages) to be served, see question 4.2 on value thresholds - must exceed 2 hours' duration.
 For accommodation at a hotel to be sponsored, the event must last at least 6 hours and be continued the following day.